Fujifilm X-A5 vs Sony A77 II

 |14.||Nikon D7100||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Sony A77 II (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A5 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the X-A5 followed on from the Fujifilm X-A3.
+Both the X-A5 and the A77 II have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A5 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.